 If joy were ceaseless here in this world, would man ever desire another?
 Without suffering, he scarcely cares to recall that he has forsaken his eternal home.
 Pain is a prod to remembrance

-An autobiograhy of a Yogi.
+An autobiography of a Yogi.
+Paramahansa Yogananda

 We live in a time of unparalleled change.
-And now with the Covid crisis, emotions are running high, structures are falling and hysteria seems to be rampant.
+And now with the COVID crisis, emotions are running high, structures are falling and hysteria seems to be rampant.
 People are acting out of fear, and in some instances armed with assault rifles, desperately clinging onto what they think will save them.
 All of this is understandable.
-Afterall, the human body is designed to want to survive at all costs, but it is also this formidable wall of flesh of self-preservation that prevents the human being from seeing the transformation and possibility that a crisis can bring.
+After all, the human body is designed to want to survive at all costs, but it is also this formidable wall of flesh of self-preservation that prevents the human being from seeing the transformation and possibility that a crisis can bring.
 The psychological structures that we have so skillfully and meticulously built to keep us safe, also restrict and paralyze our creative ability to find true and lasting solutions.
 That is the deep irony here.
 We want to cling to the old while receiving the new and it is just not possible.

 I am in no way belittling the suffering that some if not most of us are going through.
 When we are lost in the clouds of complexity, twisted thinking, and physical hardship, it is also difficult to see the light at the end of the tunnel.

 I myself have been going through a period of reflection and paradigm-shifting, of deconstruction and rebuilding.
 There have been times of purging and forgiveness and there have also been times of release and absolute contentment.
 At times I felt the pain of encrusted barnacles being scrubbed from my mind but I also enjoyed the relief that came with not carrying so much weight around.
 To be honest, I never know what to expect and that admittedly was scary to begin, but it has also become the "care-less" default.
 I was being led to a deeper place of trust and the idea of a freefall didn’t seem so bad.